What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Growth Impairment

 Growth impairment is often an indicator of another medical condition.
 Common causes include diabetes, achondroplasia, hypothyroidism, malnutrition, and lung, heart, and kidney disease.
 While generally a side effect of other conditions, impaired growth can be disabling on its own.
-Growth impairment is only contained on the SSA’s childhood listings, not the adult listings.
+Growth impairment is only present in the SSA’s childhood listings, not the adult listings.

 Congenital Disorders